rodneylab/rodneylab/README.md

 </picture>

 # Rodney Lab
-**I am Rodney.
-I create content on Gatsby JS Accessible web development as well as online privacy and security.**
+**I create content on Gatsby JS Accessible web development as well as online privacy and security.**

 <!--
 Take a look at the latest <a aria-label="See latest Rodney Lab projects" href="https://rodneylab.com/projects/" rel="noopener">Rodney Lab projects</a>.